Samsung Galaxy Z Fold 3 vs Z Fold 2

 - Galaxy Z Fold 2/3 rear cameras: 12MP main + 12MP ultrawide + 12MP 2x telephoto

-- Galaxy Z Fold 3 selfie cameras: 16MP main display (under-screen), 10MP cover screen (punch hole)
+- Galaxy Z Fold 3 selfie cameras: 4MP main display (under-screen), 10MP cover screen (punch hole)

 What we'll be getting in the rear camera department, though, is the same triple set of 12MP cameras - main, ultrawide, and telephoto - just like the current Galaxy Z Fold 2.
 On account of the under-screen camera promise, we are more interested in the selfie camera department, and those won't disappoint.
-The cover screen will have a punch hole for the tried-and-true 10MP sensor of Samsung, while the under-display unit will sport 16MP resolution, and we can't wait to test it out!
+The cover screen has a punch hole for the tried-and-true 10MP sensor of Samsung, while the under-display unit sports 4MP resolution, and we test it out!

 There are phones on the market with under-display camera already but their implementation leaves a lot to be desired and if Samsung has included one in the Z Fold 3, we bet it felt the technology is finally ready for prime time.
 Besides, including a slightly inferior selfie camera under the screen to achieve a look uninterrupted by notches or punch holes is a design hit for Samsung.

-As for the rear cameras, don't expect a Galaxy S21 Ultra-style periscope zooming, there will simply be no place to put the gear, and don't keep your hopes high for the new 50MP GN2 sensor by Samsung that can do much better than the arguably middling camera on the Z Fold 2.
+As for the rear cameras photo quality, there is no Galaxy S21 Ultra-style periscope zooming, there is simply be no place to put the gear, so don't keep your hopes high for the Z Fold 3 camera samples.
+With the same kit, Samsung can't do much better than the arguably middling camera on the Z Fold 2, even though it does slightly better this time around in terms of sharpness and low-light samples.

 Samsung Galaxy Z Fold 3 vs Z Fold 2 specs and performance